Grosinger, Spigelman & Grey Eye Surgeons

 Michael J. Siegel, M.D.

 A native of the Detroit area, he attended Michigan State University’s Honors College where he graduated cum laude with a Bachelor of Arts in History.
 Following a year of research at the Harvard Institute of Medicine in Boston, he received his M.D. from the Wayne State University School of Medicine in Detroit.
+He then completed his ophthalmology residency at Kresge Eye Institute/Wayne State University and a fellowship in glaucoma at Mt.
+Sinai Hospital in New York.

 Cataract and Eye Consultants of Michigan